darachm/itermae/source/index.rst

 ===============================================================

-``itermae`` is a command-line utility for recognizing and parsing patterns from sequences.
-It's designed for handling Illumina short-read FASTQ files, but can work on FASTQ/SAM files from PacBio or FASTA or one-sequence-per-line text files.
+``itermae`` is a command-line utility for recognizing and parsing patterns from sequences, intended for processing sequenced amplicons from methods such as bar-seq, DMS, and scRNAseq.

 .. toctree::
     :maxdepth: 2